cityblack/netty-game-server/README.md

 At present.
 The framework integrates redis. mongodb. protocolBuffer. eventBus. and implement some useful tools.

-run:
+Run:
   1. Using the python execute the script. static-resource/run.py
   2. Executing game-start module App